Best Python Packages for Machine Learning

 Why is ActiveState Python more useful for Data Scientists?

 Python shines as a rapid prototyping environment, providing web frameworks like Django and Flask that allow your developers to incorporate your learning models in web apps, APIs, etc., and then scale them out in production using integrated cloud tools for AWS and Google.
-While open source Python provides many of the tools and libraries for Machine Learning, high-value staff can end up wasting days on the low-value work of installing and configuring packages.
+While open source Python provides many of the tools and libraries for Machine Learning, high-value staff can end up wasting days on the low-value work of installing and configuring packages and resolving dependencies.

 Having served Fortune 1000 companies for 20 years, we understand optimizing open source software like Python for quicker turnarounds.